 Creating a "Hello, torero" Service

 Every good software project has a "hello world" example.
 So torero is no different.
-We will walk through a typical workflow of creating a service and explain all the steps along the way.
-We will be using a python service to perform the example.
+We will walk through a typical workflow of creating services and explain all the steps along the way.
+We will get you started executing simple Python, Ansible, and OpenTofu services.
 This example is not for production but to get a feel on how to use the application.

 Import Resources